1. Feature Overview

 5. Manage Portals

 Existing and newly created portals will show up on the Manage Portals page.
 You can use filters to search for portals on the basis of various parameters, such as status, modified by and modified on.
-You can also edit and delete portals from this page.
+You can also edit, clone, and delete portals from this page.

 6. Using Forms in Your Portal

-The Forms and Processes are features is closely linked with portals.
+The Forms feature is closely linked with portals.
 You can create forms or entire application processes to capture information in your portals.
 These include registration forms for sign-up/login as well as forms to capture leads, opportunities, tasks, and activities.
 To know more, please refer to LeadSquared Portal Designer – Create Sign Up Forms.

 7. Adding Pages to Your Portal